-1. It will keep you calm, and help you not to over-react.
+1. Expect the unexpected in homeschooling and it will keep you calm, and help you not to overreact.

-I recently wrote a post titled Are You an Over-Reactive Mom, and shared some thoughts to help you if you have that tendency.
-One thought to add to that post is the importance of expecting things to go wrong.
-Don’t be surprised when one of your kids doesn’t want to cooperate and do their schoolwork.
-Don’t be disappointed and stress when they don’t catch on to phonics as fast as your friend’s child did.
+I wrote a post titled Are You an Over-Reactive Mom, and shared some thoughts to help you if you have that tendency.
+When one of your kids doesn’t want to cooperate and do their schoolwork, don’t be surprised.
+What about when they don’t catch on to phonics as fast as your friend’s child did?
+Don’t be disappointed and stress!

-2. It will teach your kids the importance of being flexible.
+2. Realistic expectations in your homeschool will teach your kids the importance of being flexible.

-3. When you let go of your expectations and give your day and plans to God, it keeps you from disappointment.
+3. When you plan the unexpected and let go of your expectations, it keeps you from disappointment.
+Give your day and your plans to God.

-4. When you are prepared for things not to be as you expected, you are able to convey love and acceptance to your kids.
+4. When you prepare for things not to be as you expected, you are able to convey love and acceptance to your kids.

 Let’s say for example that you expect child #2 to learn to read in 3 months, just like child #1 did.
 However, they struggle and just don’t get it or aren’t ready for it.
 If you aren’t careful and prepared for that possibility, they will probably feel your sense of disappointment in them.
 They will see it on your face and feel they have let you down.